kshutkin/package-size/README.md

 ## :bulb: Features

-- Uses rollup to build the package (probably more accurate results in modern vite world)
+- Uses rollup to build the package (probably more accurate results in the modern vite world)
 - Reports the statistics regarding node_modules size and minified / gzipped size (brotli compression is optional)
 - Supports subpath exports
 - Supports custom registries (without authentication)